Leader's message

 London Fire Commissioner

-A new Community Risk Management Plan came into effect in January 2023 covering the period to 2029, replacing the previous London Safety Plan.
-The Mayor has provided resources to roll out a transformation programme to support the London Fire Brigade (LFB) in implementing the recommendations of the Grenfell Tower Inquiry and other key improvements.
+The LFC’s Community Risk Management Plan (CRMP), ‘Your London Fire Brigade’, is based on the recommendations from the Grenfell Tower Inquiry and focuses on improving fire and rescue services through four pillars: engaging, protecting, learning from and representing Londoners.
+The Mayor has provided resources to roll out a transformation programme to support the LFB in implementing the recommendations of the Grenfell Tower Inquiry and other key improvements.

 London Legacy Development Corporation

-The London Legacy Development Corporation (LLDC) was set up to ensure that the city benefits from a long-term legacy from the London 2012 Olympic and Paralympic Games.
-The Mayor’s 2024-25 budget provides funding to complete the construction of East Bank, one of the world’s largest and most ambitious cultural and education districts, in Queen Elizabeth Olympic Park.
-It will bring an additional 1.5 million visitors to the park and surrounding area each year, and more than 2,500 jobs will be created, generating an estimated £1.5 billion for the local economy.
+The LLDC was set up to ensure that the city benefitted from a long-term legacy from the London 2012 Olympic and Paralympic Games.
+The Mayor’s 2025-26 budget provides funding to complete the construction of East Bank, one of the world’s largest and most ambitious cultural and education districts, in Queen Elizabeth Olympic Park.
+Following the return of planning powers to the four local boroughs, the London Stadium will transfer to the GLA and the corporation’s boundaries and revenue budget will reduce.
+LLDC will continue to work with partners to progress major housing schemes across its landholdings and develop an inclusive economy on the Park.
 The LLDC is not funded from Council Tax.

 Old Oak and Park Royal Development Corporation

-The Old Oak and Park Royal Development Corporation (OPDC) has been established to support the creation of 65,000 new jobs and at least 24,000 new homes in west London over the next 20 years.
+The OPDC has been established to support the creation of 65,000 new jobs and at least 24,000 new homes in west London over the next 20 years.
 It will build on the regeneration benefits which High Speed 2 (HS2), the Elizabeth line and the Great Western Mainline stations at Old Oak Common are expected to bring locally.
-The Mayor’s 2024-25 budget provides additional resources to enable the corporation to continue the delivery of its programme.
+The Mayor’s 2025-26 budget provides additional resources to enable the corporation to continue the delivery of its programme.
 The OPDC is not funded from Council Tax.

 Summary of GLA Group budget